Starting A Bonsai From Seed – A Guide For Years 1 To 5

 This is also the point where you can usually dig your tree up from the ground or start taking it out of the large pot and trying to reduce the rootball down in size.

 You will normally find as a tree gets older and you move from development to ramification, you will need to repot less often.
-It is also often beneficial for a tree to be slightly rootbound, as it slows the top growth, basically forcing it to have smaller growth, which is a part of ramification.
+It is also often beneficial for a tree to be slightly rootbound at times, as it slows the top growth, basically forcing it to have smaller growth, which is a part of ramification.

-The main difference between development and ramification is now you definitely need to be pruning back in late spring.
-You also depending on the growth, need to be pruning back in the summer as well.
+The main difference between development and ramification is now you definitely need to be pruning back the foliage in late spring after its initial flush.
+You also, need to be pruning back in the summer as well, depending on the rate of growth

-Basically you just keep on top of the new growth.
-Allowing it to grow out to about 6 or 8 pairs of leaves as an average guide and then cutting it back.
+Basically you now just keep on top of the new growth and never let it get too out of control.
+As an average guide you should let the branches grow out to about 6 or 8 pairs of leaves before pruning.

-Some trees grow faster than others, so you may find you can do this a couple of times in a season, maybe even monthly of the tree is going crazy.
+Some trees grow faster than others, so you may find your tree is ready to prune again a couple of times in a season, maybe even monthly of the tree is going crazy.

 You Still Need To let The Tree Grow